 The Three Types of AI Behind Resume Screening

 Not all "AI screening" is the same technology, and the differences affect accuracy and fairness.
-It helps to know which type a tool actually uses.

 Natural language processing (NLP) is what powers semantic matching and parsing, understanding the meaning of CV text rather than treating it as keywords.
 This is the layer that recognises synonyms, context, and related skills.